ThexXTURBOXx/Reforged-Integration/README.md

 #Reforged Integration
-A extension for the mod "Reforged".
+A extension for the mod "Reforged".<br>
-Reforged Integration adds integration for other mods, like Thaumcraft, ProjectE etc.
+Reforged Integration adds integration for other mods, like Thaumcraft, ProjectE etc.<br>
-The public repo for Reforged can be found here: [GitHub](https://github.com/TheOnlySilverClaw/Reforged) The downloads can be found here: [Later...]()
+The public repo for Reforged can be found here: [GitHub](https://github.com/TheOnlySilverClaw/Reforged)<br>
+The downloads can be found here: [Later...]()

 # Reforged